The Official Website of Evergreen Park

 The move to the southern outskirts of the city took place in 1982.
 Since it first opened, Evergreen Park has featured what is considered one of the best horse racing facilities in western Canada including a large covered grandstand, new barns, buildings and other amenities.

-Canadian Professional Rodeo Association competitors as well as World Professional Chuckwagon Association, Western Chuckwagon Association – behind the reins of thoroughbreds - and All Pro Canadian Chuckwagon pony drivers compete annually on the J.D.A.
+Canadian Professional Rodeo Association competitors as well as World Professional Chuckwagon Association - behind the reins of thoroughbreds - and All Pro Canadian Chuckwagon pony drivers compete annually on J.D.A.
 Raceway during Stompede in the spring – usually late May into early June.
 The best cowboys from Canada and many from the U.S. and other countries take part in Stompede’s rodeo.

 For two months in the summer – July and August – Horse Racing Alberta takes over J.D.A.
 Raceway weekends giving local bettors a chance to wager on their favorite jockey or horse at The Horses At Evergreen Park.

-Evergreen Park has hosted prime ministers, RCMP Musical Rides, logger competitions, county fairs, forestry shows, petroleum shows, weddings, graduations, outdoor movies, Special Olympics, Nitro Circus, powwows, archery competitions, agri-shows, volleyball tournaments, home shows, RV shows, sports expos, dog shows, wedding shows, roller derby, car shows, monster trucks, seminars, retreats, meetings, horse competitions, conventions, mud bogs, MMA fights, equestrian competitions, national conferences and many other shows, acts and events since the move south of the city.
+Evergreen Park has hosted prime ministers, RCMP Musical Rides, logger competitions, county fairs, forestry shows, petroleum shows, weddings, graduations, outdoor movies, Special Olympics, Nitro Circus, powwows, archery competitions, agri-shows, volleyball tournaments, baseball tournaments, Indian Relay Racing, home shows, RV shows, sports expos, dog shows, wedding shows, roller derby, car shows, monster trucks, seminars, retreats, meetings, horse competitions, conventions, mud bogs, MMA fights, equestrian competitions, national conferences and many other shows, acts and events since the move south of the city.

 With the move south from the “fairgrounds” east of the city came another change.